Epistemic Reject Option Prediction: Existing works

 \section{Existing works}

-\paragraph{Aleatoric reject-option} The classical cost-based formulation of reject-option prediction was introduced in~\cite{Chow-RejectOpt-TIT1970}, where the optimal predictor is defined with respect to the data-generating distribution $p(x, y)$.
-A common modern approach to learn the reject-option classifier from examples builds on maximum-likelihood (ML) estimation and the plug-in rule, where the posterior $p(y|x)$ is approximated by training a neural network using cross-entropy loss on softmax-normalized class scores.
-The model thus estimates the conditional posterior $p(y|x, \theta)$, and training corresponds to maximizing the conditional log-likelihood $\log L(\theta) = \sum_{i=1}^m \log p(y_i | x_i, \theta)$.
-Under 0/1-loss, the plug-in rule rejects predictions based on the maximum class posterior, a strategy known as the Maximal Class Probability (MCP) rule, which serves as a standard baseline.
-Reject-option predictors can also be trained under the Empirical Risk Minimization (ERM) framework~\cite{Yuan-ClassiRejOpt-JMLR2010}.
-Beyond these principled methods, a wide range of heuristic approaches has been proposed.
-For a comprehensive overview, see the recent survey~\cite{Hendrickx-MLwithRejectOpt-ML2024}.
+\paragraph{Aleatoric reject-option} The classical cost-based formulation of reject-option prediction was introduced in~\cite{Chow-RejectOpt-TIT1970}, where the optimal predictor is defined with respect to the true data distribution $p(x,y)$ and rejects based on the conditional risk, which captures aleatoric uncertainty.
+A common approach to learning neural-network-based reject-option predictors from data builds on Maximum-Likelihood (ML) estimation combined with the plug-in rule (cf. Sec.~\ref{sec:MLLearning}).
+Reject-option predictors can also be learned within the Empirical Risk Minimization (ERM) framework~\cite{Yuan-ClassiRejOpt-JMLR2010}.
+Both ML- and ERM-based approaches are asymptotically justified: as the training set size tends to infinity, epistemic uncertainty vanishes and the learned predictor converges to the Bayes-optimal one, rendering aleatoric uncertainty the sole driver of rejection decisions.
+Beyond these principled methods, a wide range of heuristic approaches has been proposed (for comprehensive overview see~\cite{Hendrickx-MLwithRejectOpt-ML2024}).